laetho/metagraf/readme.md

 information can be used to assist CI and CD pipelines, developers, architects, operations and a organization as a whole.

-I have not found any projects that aims to solve the complexities of managing software components at scale in this way.
-If a similar thing exist or people are working on it, please let me know.
+I have not found many projects that solve the complexities of managing software components in an enviroment similar to the goals of metaGraf.

-Apparently the paragraph above is no longer true.
-It seems
+The <a href="https://getnelson.github.io/nelson/">Nelson</a> project is the closest thing I have found (after some pointers).
+It has a concept of topology map (graph) of deployments in an environment.

 <a href="http://ddd.ward.wiki.org/view/welcome-visitors/view/ward-cunningham">Ward Cunningham</a>
 is dabbling with something in this space at a broader scope: http://ddd.ward.wiki.org/view/about-the-el-dorado-project/